-• CP is related to time spent with the child: more time less likely to spank; less time more likely to spank.

-- CP is negatively correlated with the cognitive stimulation the parents provided the child. - Although parents of all races and ethnicities use CP, Black parents use CP at a higher rate.
+- CP is related to time spent with the child: more time less likely to spank; less time more likely to spank. - CP is negatively correlated with the cognitive stimulation the parents provided the child. - Although parents of all races and ethnicities use CP, Black parents use CP at a higher rate.

-CONSTRUCT D of the AAPI PARENT-CHILD ROLE REVERSAL
+CONSTRUCT D of the AAPI: PARENT-CHILD ROLE REVERSAL

-Process: Parent-child role reversal is an interchanging of traditional role behaviors between a parent and child.

-- Child adopts some of the behaviors traditionally associated with parents. - Common occurrence when parents lack the support of a partner. - Common among single parents. - Common parents who are very needy themselves.
+- Parent-child role reversal is an interchanging of traditional role behaviors between a parent and child.
+(Why?) - Child adopts some of the behaviors traditionally associated with parents; - Common occurrence when parents are single or lack the support of a partner; (Why?) - Common among parents who are very needy themselves.
+(Why?)

-Common Effects of Parent/Child Role Reversal
+Common Effects (Products) of Parent/Child Role Reversal

-- Children fail to negotiate the developmental tasks of childhood. - Develops feelings of inadequacy. - Lag behind in social and emotional development. - Parentified children often view themselves as existing to meet the needs of others. - Develop a "role-based" identity. - Have a limited sense of self. - Have difficulty relating to children; play is acting foolish.
+- Children fail to negotiate the developmental tasks of childhood.
+(Why?) - Develop feelings of inadequacy.
+(Why?) - Lag behind in social and emotional development.
+(Why?) - Parentified children often view themselves as existing to meet other's needs?
+(Why?) - Develop a "role-based" identity.
+(Why?) - Have a limited sense of self.
+(Why?) - Have difficulty relating to children; play is acting foolish.
+(Why?)

-CONSTRUCT E OF THE AAPI
+CONSTRUCT E OF THE AAPI: OPPRESSING CHILDREN'S POWER AND INDEPENDENCE